bwsw/cloudstack-ui/docs/source/CSUI-Firewall.rst

 .. figure:: _static/Firewall_SharedSGDetails.png

+For privat security groups a VM name is also displayed in the details sidebar, but it is not active.

 .. _SG_Action_Box:

 Security Group Action Box
 """"""""""""""""""""""""""""""""""
-Both firewall templates and shared security groups have an Action box with the following actions in it:
+Firewall templates, shared and private security groups have an Action box with the following actions in it:

 - View - Allows viewing the rules in the group/template.
 Click "Rules" |view| to open the rules implemented to the template.